MissKateD/project_2/README.md

-# Proposal - Predicting the Possibility of a Heart Attack Using ML
+# Can Machine Learning Improve The Diagnosis of Heart Disease

 ## Overview